What are Ferrite Core Transformers?

 Advantages of Ferrite Core Transformer?

-A major advantage of a ferrite core is its high electrical resistance to high current—the high resistance to eddy current leads to lower eddy current losses over many frequencies.
+A major advantage of a ferrite core is its high electrical resistance to high current—the high resistance to eddy current leads to lower eddy current losses over a wide range of frequencies.

 Ferrites have an advantage over other types of magnetic materials due to their high electrical resistivity and low eddy current losses over a wide frequency range.
 These characteristics, along with high permeability, make ferrite ideal for use in applications such as high-frequency transformers, wide-band transformers, adjustable inductors, and other high-frequency circuitry from 10 kHz to 50 MHz.